zzzprojects/docs/dappertutorial.net/pages/documentations/dapper-contrib/data-annotation-write.md

 The `Write` attribute specifies whether a field is writable or not in the database.

- - It must be applied to any properties that we do not want a column in a database table.
+ - It must be applied to any properties that we do not want to have a column in a database table.
  - For example, you might have a property in your entity class, but it does not need to be stored.
  - You can apply the `Write` attribute to a property that you do not want to create a column of in the database.